 The FAA and other CAAs around the world have indicated that parachute systems that comply with ASTM F3322-18 are a good way to mitigate the risk of flight over people.

-ParaZero is proud to present the only ASTM F3322-18 compliant parachute system for the DJI Phantom 4.
+ParaZero is proud to present the only ASTM F3322-18 compliant parachute system for the DJI Mavic 2 and Phantom 4 series.

 ASTM F3322-18 requires over 45 aerial parachute deployments with a 3rd Party Testing Agency.
 These tests together with the standard’s other requirements give operators and regulators the confidence required in the three performance pillars of a parachute system:

 Rated descent rate:

 Minimum flight altitude:

 Industry standards are an important factor in allowing regulators to move forward with rulemaking.
 Regulators do not have the ability or resources to be experts in every detail of every new technology.
 Instead they rely on the industry led standard setting organizations to define the baseline for certain technologies.